 Runners must abide by all rules and directives of the Western States Endurance Run (WSER) as set forth in the WSER Participant Guide, the WSER website, the Performance Rules, Crew Rules, and Pacer Rules, and all other official Run communications, including any final written or in-person briefing instructions (the “Run Rules”).

-- Each runner’s official run number must be worn prominently on the front of the body and must be easily visible at all times.
+1. Each runner’s official run number must be worn prominently on the front of the body or hat and be easily visible at all times.
 No unofficial runners are allowed on the course.

-- Runners must follow the marked trail at all times.
+2. Runners must follow the marked trail at all times.
 Cutting switchbacks or taking other off-trail shortcuts is not permitted.
 Any runner departing from the official trail must return to the point of departure on foot before continuing.

-- Each runner must complete the entire course under his or her own power.
-No physical or mechanical aids are allowed, including but not limited to ski poles, hiking sticks or crampons.
-No additions can be made to shoes as manufactured.
+4. Runners must complete the entire course under their own power.
+No physical or mechanical aids are allowed, including, but not limited to, trekking poles, hiking sticks, or removable crampons.
+Shoes must be worn as manufactured, without material external modifications.

-- Runners are responsible for the actions of their crews and pacers.
-Everyone associated with the Run must comply with all Run rules (Performance Rules, Pacer Rules, Crew Rules), regulations issued by the Race Director in pre-Run emails and at the pre-Run briefing on Friday afternoon, and all parking and access instructions, or risk disqualification of the runner.
+5. Runners are responsible for the actions of their crews and pacers.
+Everyone, including crews and pacers, must comply with all Run Rules (including all parking, aid, and access instructions) or risk disqualification of their runner.

-- All cut-off times will be strictly enforced.
-Runners must be checked in at all aid stations and must leave the aid station before the designated cut-off time.
-Runners returning to the checkpoint after the cut-off time will be pulled from the Run.
+6. Each runner must be checked in at all aid stations and must leave the aid station before the designated cut-off time.
+Runners returning to the aid station after the cut-off time will be pulled from the Run.
+All cut-off times will be strictly enforced.

-- Littering of any kind is prohibited and threatens our continued use of the Western States Trail.
+11. Littering of any kind is prohibited and threatens our continued use of the Western States Trail.
 Please respect the natural beauty of our trails and the right of everyone to enjoy them.

 Rule Violation Procedure